zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 2. On the login screen, enter the username MOVIEWORK, then click the blue **Next** button.

-3. Enter the password for the MOVIEWORK user you set up in the previous lab.
+3. Enter the password for the MOVIESTREAM user you set up in the previous lab.

 4. Under **Data Tools**, click on **DATA LOAD**